ssugar/elasticCluster-Azure/README.md

 **Future Improvement** - Integrate the following into the deployment process.

 ######To be done on each VM######
-+ Install the Azure Cloud Plugin for Elasticsearch
-  * Note: We are installing version 2.5.1 because that matches up with elasticsearch version 1.4.2

-             /usr/share/elasticsearch/bin/plugin install elasticsearch/elasticsearch-cloud-azure/2.5.1

 + Upload the az_cert.pem file created earlier to the cloud service via the Azure Management Portal
 + Convert the az_cert.pem file to .pkcs12 with the following command:
   * You will be prompted for a password, it will be used in the elasticsearch.yml file